Las Vegas Raiders vs. Miami Dolphins NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- Last year, Las Vegas' games went over 45 points scored, its current matchup's over/under, 15 (out of 16) times.
+- Last season, Las Vegas' games went over 45 points scored, its current matchup's total, 15 (out of 16) times.

-- Last year, nine of Miami's 16 games had a combined total higher than 45 points scored.
+- Nine of Miami's 16 games last season went over 45 total points scored.

-- These teams averaged a combined 52.4 points per game a season ago, 7.4 more points than the total of 45 set for this game.
+- These teams averaged a combined 52.4 points per game a season ago, 7.4 more points than the over/under of 45 set for this game.

-- The average total the Raiders had set in matchups last year was 5.8 more points than this outing's point total.
+- The Raiders' average point total in outings last year was 50.8, 5.8 points higher than the over/under in this game.

-- Dolphins games in 2020 averaged a total of 46.7 points, 1.7 more than the point total in this matchup.
+- The average point total for the Dolphins in 2020 was 1.7 points higher than this game's over/under.

 Raiders stats and trends

-- Las Vegas covered eight times in 16 matchups with a spread last season.
+- Las Vegas won eight games against the spread last season, while failing to cover eight times.

-- The Raiders were favored by 3.5 points or more last season three times and failed to cover in all three.
+- The Raiders were favored by 4 points or more last season once, and failed to cover the spread.

-- A total of 13 of Las Vegas' games last season hit the over.
+- Last season, 13 of Las Vegas' games went over the point total.

-- When Las Vegas recorded over 21.1 points last season, it was 7-5 against the spread and 7-5 overall.
+- When Las Vegas scored over 21.1 points last year, it was 7-5 against the spread and 7-5 overall.

-- Las Vegas was 4-6 against the spread and 5-5 overall when the team picked up over 367.9 yards last year.
+- In games that Las Vegas piled up over 367.9 yards last year, the team was 4-6 against the spread and 5-5 overall.

-- The Raiders had 26 giveaways last year, while the Dolphins had 29 takeaways.
+- Last year the Raiders had 26 turnovers, three fewer than the Dolphins had takeaways (29).

 - Click over to SISportsbook and get the latest odds on this matchup.